Katrindenek/JetBrains-Academy--Smart-Calculator/README.md

 # The Smart Calculator

-_The project is a part of the Python core track made by [JetBrains Academy and Hyperskill](https://hyperskill.org/projects/74?track=2)._
+_The project is a part of the [Python core](https://hyperskill.org/tracks/2) track made by JetBrains Academy and Hyperskill._

+## Description

 The calculator supports operations such as
 - addition,